centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

 #### Back to the nominal situation

-To return to the nominal situation, you have to launch the failover so that the resources.
+To return to the nominal situation, you must launch the resource failover.

 Execute the command: